Storming the Castle: Plot

-Michael (Jason Bateman), George Michael (Michael Cera) and Lindsay (Portia de Rossi) discuss the ethical nature of leather chairs when they are interrupted by Marta (Patricia Velásquez), who is looking for Gob (Will Arnett).
+Michael, George Michael and Lindsay discuss the ethical nature of leather chairs when they are interrupted by Marta, who is looking for Gob.
 Michael covers for his brother despite his feelings for Marta, and Lindsay points out that he is the good guy who will never win.
-George Michael agrees to go shopping with Maeby (Alia Shawkat), who wants to rebel against Lindsay and her anti-leather stance by buying leather, and Michael is confronted by Rollo (Marc Grapey), a menacing man in a limousine, who gives him a message: tell Gob to "say goodbye to his legs."
-Michael visits Lucille's (Jessica Walter) apartment and learns that she is trying to break up Buster and Lucille Austero (Liza Minnelli).
-Meanwhile, Tobias (David Cross), desperate for his daughter's approval, decides to support her apparent newfound interest by getting his own "leather daddy" outfit.
+George Michael agrees to go shopping with Maeby, who wants to rebel against Lindsay and her anti-leather stance by buying leather, and Michael is confronted by Rollo, a menacing man in a limousine, who gives him a message: tell Gob to "say goodbye to his legs."
+Michael visits Lucille's apartment and learns that she is trying to break up Buster and Lucille Austero.
+Meanwhile, Tobias, desperate for his daughter's approval, decides to support her apparent newfound interest by getting his own "leather daddy" outfit.

 Michael finds Gob at the Playtime Pizza Theater, where he has been forced to work since being kicked out of the Magician's Alliance.
 Michael learns that Gob has been cheating on Marta with the "legs" girl in his "saw-the-woman-in-half trick", and Rollo wants the girl who plays the legs.
-Michael tells Gob that Marta is a "treasure" and "a once-in-a-lifetime woman", a line which, as Marta later recounts to Michael, Gob then used to prove his affection.
+Michael tells Gob that Marta is a "treasure" and "a once-in-a-lifetime woman", a line which Gob then uses to prove his affection.
 After Michael realizes that Gob has stolen his watch, he decides to break up Gob and Marta's relationship by revealing Gob's affair with "the legs" to Marta.
 Having learned that the "head" and the "legs" talk about everything during the magic act, Michael secretly invites Marta to participate as the "head", so that she will learn about Gob's affair with the "legs".
 Michael also tells Rollo that he will get his "legs" back only if he allows Gob one last chance to get back into the Magician's Alliance, and Rollo agrees, giving him an act at the Gothic Castle.
-George Sr. (Jeffrey Tambor) takes a more pious path after being stuck in solitary confinement and discovering Judaism.
+George Sr. takes a more pious path after being stuck in solitary confinement and discovering Judaism.
 Lucille brings Buster to prison so George Sr. can disapprove of him dating Lucille Austero, but he supports Buster instead.